seqan/seqan/manual/source/Tutorial/Basics.rst

          .. includefrags:: core/demos/tutorial/basics/strings.cpp
             :fragment: create-string

-         Then we define an iterator type using the Seqan metafunction :dox:`ContainerConcept#Iterator Iterator`.
+         Then we define an iterator type using the Seqan metafunction :dox:`ContainerConcept#Iterator`.
-         Using the correct iterator we iterate over our amino acid string using the Seqan functions :dox:`ContainerConcept#begin begin`, :dox:`ContainerConcept#end end`, and :dox:`InputIteratorConcept#goNext goNext`.
+         Using the correct iterator we iterate over our amino acid string using the Seqan functions :dox:`ContainerConcept#begin`, :dox:`ContainerConcept#end`, and :dox:`InputIteratorConcept#goNext`.
-         In the body of the while loop we use the SeqAn function :dox:`IteratorAssociatedTypesConcept#value value` to access the value the iterator is pointing to.
+         In the body of the while loop we use the SeqAn function :dox:`IteratorAssociatedTypesConcept#value` to access the value the iterator is pointing to.
          Note that this function returns a reference which allows us to replace the occurrence of all ``R``'s with ``A``'s.
          So at this point we have solved parts a) and b) of the assignment.

          .. includefrags:: core/demos/tutorial/basics/strings.cpp
             :fragment: iterate-and-replace

          In the next part of the code we want to count, how often a specific letter of the alphabet occurs in the string.
-         To obtain the size type of the used alphabet we call the SeqAn metafunction :dox:ContainerConcept#Size Size` and define a :dox:`String` of that type to hold the counters.
+         To obtain the size type of the used alphabet we call the SeqAn metafunction :dox:`ContainerConcept#Size Size` and define a :dox:`String` of that type to hold the counters.
          The :dox:`String` has here basically the same functionality as a STL ``vector``.
-         Since alphabets are mapped to a contiguous interval of the natural numbers, we can initialize the counter up to the size of the alphabet which we obtain by a call to the SeqAn metafunction :dox:ContainerConcept#ValueSize ValueSize`.
+         Since alphabets are mapped to a contiguous interval of the natural numbers, we can initialize the counter up to the size of the alphabet which we obtain by a call to the SeqAn metafunction :dox:`ContainerConcept#ValueSize ValueSize`.
          We then iterate over the amino acid string and increment the counter for the corresponding letter of the alphabet.
-         In order to know the corresponding natural number of an alphabet letter, we use the SeqAn function :dox:`FiniteOrderedAlphabetConcept#ordValue ordValue`.
+         In order to know the corresponding natural number of an alphabet letter, we use the SeqAn function :dox:`FiniteOrderedAlphabetConcept#ordValue`.
-         Note the use of the :dox:`IteratorAssociatedTypesConcept#value value` function.
+         Note the use of the :dox:`IteratorAssociatedTypesConcept#value` function.
          In this example one could also use the ``operator[]`` to write ``counter[ordValue(value(it))]++``.

          .. includefrags:: core/demos/tutorial/basics/strings.cpp